The Respiratory System

 • Definition: Hyperresponsive airways leading to reversible airway narrowing

-• Symptoms: Dyspnoea, cough, wheezing
+• Symptoms: Dyspnoea, cough, wheezing (high-pitched, whistling sound produced during breathing)

 • Epidemiology: